 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-If this medicine upsets your stomach, take it with food or milk.
+If this medication upsets your stomach, take it with food or milk.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team regarding the use of this medication in children.
 Special care may be needed.
-While this drug may be prescribed for children as young as 6 years for selected conditions, precautions do apply.
+While this medication may be prescribed for children as young as 6 years for selected conditions, precautions do apply.